Years Active: 1973 – 1983

 Kevin Porter was one of the purest passers the NBA has ever seen.
 The purity of his assists were equally matched by the chaotic turns his career took due to injury and bewildering trades.
 The winding path his career took conspired to obscure some of the truly masterful accomplishments of Porter.
 Normally, I like to narrate from start to finish a player’s career, but with Porter that’s simply not possible.
 Each theme must be teased and explained on its own.
 A simple, progressive Point A to Point B story just won’t do.

 The No-Name Bullets: Disruptive to any sort of continuity is the lack of a stable name.
-Kevin Porter didn’t go about changing his name every day of the week, but it sure seemed the Bullets franchise was.
-Kevin spent five full seasons with them and they had 3 different locations: Baltimore, Capital and Washington.
-So, understandably, Washington Wizards fans of today may have a hard time identifying with Kevin Porter of the Capital Bullets even if he is the best pure point guard the franchise has ever had.
+Kevin Porter didn’t go about changing his name every day of the week, but it sure seemed the Bullets franchise did.
+Kevin spent five full seasons with them and they had 3 different monikers: Baltimore, Capital, and Washington.
+So, understandably, Washington Wizards fans of today may have a hard time identifying with Kevin Porter of the Capital Bullets even if he is the best “pure” point guard the franchise has ever had.

 (Arguments for Rod Strickland can be entertained; there’s nothing pure about Gilbert Arenas)